-- Click here or in the menu click Data then Data Browser.
-Then choose attributes in the sidebar to filter the data.
+- Click here or in the menu click Data Browser then choose from the sub-menu options.
+You can then choose attributes in the filtering sidebar (on the left) to narrow down the results.
 You can also type in a keyword in the search box to find attributes that contain those results.

-FaceBase Data fits into one of two broad categories: open and restricted access.
+FaceBase Data fits into one of two broad categories: open and controlled access.

-Open access is available on the FaceBase website to any interested user and does not require any formal registration.
+Open access is available on the FaceBase Data Browser to any interested user and does not require any formal registration.
 Open-access data is limited to summary-level human data (ex: averaged facial measures), and all non-human data.

-Restricted access includes all individual-level human data (ex: demographic descriptors, phenotypic measures, 3D images) and requires the requestor to complete and submit the Data Access Request form as described in How do I request access to restricted human data?
+Controlled access includes all individual-level human data (ex: demographic descriptors, phenotypic measures, 3D images) and requires the requestor to complete and submit the Data Access Request form and an IRB approval from your organization as described in How do I request access to controlled human data?

 In the upper right corner, click "Sign Up" and follow the steps.

 After clicking 'Sign In',

 - You will be able to choose a method of logging in - ie, in many cases, you'll be able to use your university or organization credentials.